 NVAS Afrikadag 2018 ‘Responding to climate change in Africa’

 Climate change is a theme that needs to be addressed urgently.
 Although its effects are felt worldwide, the African continent appears to carry the heaviest burden when it comes to adapting to climate change.
-To explore how climate change could be addressed in Africa, the Netherlands Association for African Studies (NVAS) organizes the NVAS Africa day 2018 entitled ‘Responding to climate change in Africa’ in collaboration with the World Wildlife Fund.
+To explore how climate change could be addressed in Africa, the Netherlands Association for African Studies (NVAS) organizes the NVAS Africa day 2018 entitled ‘Responding to climate change in Africa’ in collaboration with the World Wide Fund for Nature.
 The NVAS Afrikadag 2018 takes place on 20 October 2018 in the WWF Netherlands head office in Zeist.

 Indeed, ‘no continent will be struck as severely by the impacts of climate change as Africa’, states the United Nations Environment Program.
 Africa is often characterized as a generally poor continent with many disaster prone areas due to its geographical location.
 The increasing frequency of (natural) disasters has been taken by some as evidence of the assumed limited adaptive capacity when it comes to mediating the impacts of climate change.
 The fact that many Africans depend on (rain-fed) subsistence agriculture to survive, further exacerbates this image of a passive, disaster struck continent, that is unable to respond to climate change.
 Yet, frugal (technological) innovations, such as weather stations, are mushrooming and most of the energy produced on the continent comes from renewable sources (Panel 1: Climate change and technology).
 Also, conservationists increasingly design and apply climate-adaptation in conservation planning (Panel 4: Nature conservation).
 In addition, migration, urbanization and the growing urban youth bulge hold many promises for future responses to the effects of climate change (Panel 3: Urban sustainability and migration), while rural livelihood strategies have always already been adapted to climate variability (Panel 2: Rural communities and livelihoods).